Mellanox/NNT-Linux-driver/README.md

 ## FAQ: Here are some questions that I sometimes get that might help.
 - Q: What is the major number of the driver?<br/>
   - A: The major number allocated dynamically, no fixed number.<br/>
+- Q: Which communication channel is preferred?<br>
+  - A: PCI configuration access is slower and less safe than memory access.<br/>